boromir674/konstantinoslampridis.io/README.md

 All the Panes should be rendered inside a Component with the `View` name as indicator.

+# Style System
+Our definition of `Style System`:
+A way to document the decisions taken for picking the style/theme used throughout the app.
+Color palettes, margin configurations, font configurations, and css-related properties go here.

+We achieve that by utilizing `Design Tokens`, and we document them by rendering a dedicated `storybook` Story.

 # Dev

 TLDR See [Makefile](Makefile)